UKHO/k6-workshop/README.md

 After 2 minutes, carry on at the rate of 120 calls per minute for 30 seconds.

 ## Exercise 5 - More scenarios

+This exercises builds up more complex patterns of load, using scenarios again.

 One type of user likes to bowl, wait one second, then play a shot, then wait 2 seconds before bowling again.
 There are 2 of these types of user.
 They carry on for 2 mins.